ConSol/appserver-images/tomcat/5.0/README.md

 */opt/tomcat*.
 It comes out of the box and is intended for use for integration testing.

-During startup a directory specified by the environment variable `DEPLOY_DIR` (/maven by default) is checked for .war files.
-If there are any, they are linked into Jetty's webapps/ directory for automatic deployment.
-This plays nicely with the Docker maven plugin from https://github.com/rhuss/docker-maven-plugin/ and its 'assembly' mode which can automatically create Docker data container with Maven artifacts exported from a directory "/maven".
+During startup a directory specified by the environment variable `DEPLOY_DIR` (*/maven* by default) is checked for .war files.
+If there are any, they are linked into Jetty's *webapps/* directory for automatic deployment.
+This plays nicely with the Docker maven plugin from https://github.com/rhuss/docker-maven-plugin/ and its 'assembly' mode which can automatically create Docker data container with Maven artifacts exposed from a directory */maven*

 Features: